WWE Superstar Natalya Talks ‘MITB’ Match, ‘There’s Nothing We Can’t Do If We Are Given The Opportunity’

 During the WWE Money in the Bank ladder match on June 17, eight women competed for the coveted briefcase.
-This was the second-ever WWE Money in the Bank ladder match featuring female superstars, and the women put on one of the best matches of the night, and some say, one of the best MITB contests in the pay-per-view’s recent history.
+This was the second-ever Money in the Bank ladder match featuring female superstars, and the women put on one of the best matches of the night, and some say, one of the best MITB contests in the pay-per-view’s recent history.

 On that memorable night, Alexa Bliss, Becky Lynch, Charlotte Flair, Ember Moon, Lana, Naomi, Sasha Banks, and Natalya Neidhart all squared off.
-In the end, it would be Bliss who would win the briefcase, and she cashed it in later on that night to win the WWE Raw Women’s Championship.
+In the end, Bliss won the briefcase, and she cashed it in later on that night to win the WWE Raw Women’s Championship.
 While Alexa was the winner in the ladder match, each WWE superstar shined.

 In her regular column, Neidhart, for the Calgary Sun, Natalya used her platform to explain her experience in the recent WWE ladder match.
 She said that she has competed in a total of three ladder matches, and she doesn’t take that for granted.
 The WWE superstar recalled that she was very nervous before her first ladder match.
 She remarked that it is awkward to maneuver a ladder in a wrestling ring, and that there is an incredible art to “excellently executing” a match of that kind.